nguyenkhangme/Auto-Organize-Your-Google-Drive/README.md

 To get the path of your Google Drive folder, new Terminal (or Command Prompt,...) in the Google Drive folder and run: `pwd`.
 This will print the path to the screen.

 Usually, the path will contain space: My Drive, so you need to quote the path.

+## Schedule with cron

+Schedule help this script run automatically every day (or every minute, every week,...).

+Update soon...

+---
+Development discussion:

+- Difference between the default environment for a cron job and the user's environment.
+---